wlv-rgcl/rgcl-blog/index.md

 <b>Prof Rafael Muñoz Guillena, ex Deputy Vice Chancellor (Vicerrector) at the University of Alicante:</b>
   > "Prof Mitkov has grown a world-leading group delivering cutting-edge research.
 It is one of the best in the world."

+<b>Prof Tony McEnery, Distinguished Professor of University of Lancaster, Ex Interim Chief Executive ESRC, Ex Director or Research ESRC, Ex-Director of Research AHRC:</b>
+  > "Prof Mitkov is leading a fantastic team that is doing fantastic work."

 <a href="{{ site.url | relative_url }}/honorary-members" class="button special fit small">List of RGCL honorary members</a>